Return to other stuff page

 Click this link to email me

-Over the years I have saved up copies of roughly 100 different K bike keys.
+Over the years I have saved up copies of over 100 different K bike keys.
 Chances are if you've lost the key to your K bike or luggage then one of the ones I have will fit.
 I've done this for quite a few people and never not been able to find the right key.
+You do not need to pay me anything until I'm sure that I've got a good key for you.
+It's only $10 for return shipping if I can't find a key for you.

 IGNITION: All you need to do is mail me your ignition switch and/or seat lock.
 (Sending both ensures better results but the ignition lock is the most important one.)
 I'll try all of my different keys in your lock and probably be able to find a working key for you.
-Instructions on lock removal can be found at the bottom of this page.
+Instructions on ignition switch and seat lock removal can be found at the bottom of this page.
+Click here.

 SYSTEM CASES:I can also help if you've lost the key for system cases (a.k.a side cases, luggage, etc...) with the later "round" style latches/locks.